 I spent a considerable amount of time walking around the city and finally started walking towards the Nawal Sagar Lake, one of Bundi’s many lakes.
 It is located just at the right place to offer great reflections of the Garh Palace and Taragarh Fort.
 Apart from the obvious visual delight, it also has a partially submerged Varuna temple.
 Since it is inside the water, it was not possible to have a closer look at the temple but from what I could see, it follows the same design as some other bigger temples in the Hadoti region such as Badoli and Jhalrapatan.

 In short, Bundi is a smaller but more intimate artistic experience, compared to the more opulent palaces and forts of Jaipur, The Pink City but tourism is increasing here too.
 It is also a place where every time I learn about some other attraction.
 This trip was also no exception as I learnt about certain sites with newly discovered prehistoric paintings (Like Bhimbetka).
 These are apparently scattered around a 30 km radius around Bundi.
 So, like a clever movie franchise, Bundi is dangling another carrot in front of me.
 Another trip will have to be planned soon.

 What else?
 My other ambition in the regal state is to explore Shekhawati, another of the top places to visit in Rajasthan, and another area where art has become a way of life.
-You can read this road trip by Sushmita Sarkar that covers Shekhawati.

 Bundi Travel Guide: Exploring the Hadoti Region